icinganalysis/icinganalysis.github.io/content/mailing list.md

 Upcoming posts:

-The reposting of revised posts continues on Mastodon @icinganalysis@histodons.social https://historians.social/@icinganalysis (and, less reliably, on LinkedIn).
+The reposting of revised posts continues on Mastodon https://historians.social/@icinganalysis (and, less reliably, on LinkedIn).
 (You can find them at [Latest Posts](https://icinganalysis.com/archives.html) if you cannot wait) 9/29: A Detailed Comparison of Water Drop Impingement Calculations 10/2: Implementation of multicylinder calculations in Python